Exceptional Non-Abelian Topology in Multiband Non-Hermitian Systems

 Exceptional points (EPs) are peculiar spectral singularities induced by non-Hermiticity \cite{epberry,ep,ep2,nhbook}.
-The past decade has witnessed a myriad of remarkable phenomena and functionalities in optics, photonics, and acoustics pivoted on the non-Hermitian degeneracy \cite{nhreview,nhreview2}, such as single-mode lasing \cite{lasing1,lasing2}, unidirectional transmission or reflection \cite{ptreflection1,ptreflection2,wangx}, and enhanced sensing \cite{sense2,sense3,sense4,sense5}.
+The past decade has witnessed a myriad of remarkable phenomena and functionalities in optics, photonics, and acoustics pivoted on the non-Hermitian degeneracy \cite{nhreview,nhreview2}, such as single-mode lasing \cite{lasing1,lasing2}, unidirectional transmission or reflection \cite{ptreflection1,ptreflection2,wangx}, enhanced sensing \cite{sense2,sense3,sense4,sense5}, and unconventional quantum interference or correlation \cite{Longhir,Caor,Roccatir,Gongr}.
 Unlike Dirac or Weyl point in Hermitian systems, both the eigenenergies and eigenvectors coalesce at an EP.
 Without symmetry constraints, an EP of second order is stable in two-dimensional (2D) parameter space \cite{Yang} and extends to exceptional line (EL) in 3D \cite{epline1,epline2,epline3,epline4,epline5,epline7,epline8,epline10,epline11,jphknot,werfansh}.